 Stupid Cancer is an organization dedicated to helping young adults learn the art of surviving.

-Stupid Cancer is the leader is young adult cancer advocacy, support, and research.
-They decrease isolation be providing young adult cancer patients with events, like CancerCon and resources to connect survivors with one another.
+Stupid Cancer is the leader in young adult cancer advocacy, support, and research.
+They decrease isolation by providing young adult cancer patients with events like CancerCon and resources to connect survivors.
 They provide education to help navigate life after cancer.

-Stupid Cancer is a great resource not only for individuals diagnosed with cancer as a young adult but also for childhood cancer survivors as they become young adults.
+Stupid Cancer is an excellent resource for individuals diagnosed with cancer as a young adult and childhood cancer survivors as they become young adults.